Loris Baz: MotoGP World Championship (2015–2018)

-He made a one-off appearance at the 2018 British GP, replacing the injured Pol Espargaró in the factory KTM team.
+Baz made a one-off appearance at the 2018 British GP, replacing the injured Pol Espargaró in the factory KTM team.
 However, the race was cancelled due to dangerous track conditions following heavy rain and resurfacing.

 Return to Superbike (2018–2020)

-For the 2018 season Baz returned to the Superbike World Championship riding for the Gulf Althea BMW Racing team.
+For the 2018 season, Baz returned to the Superbike World Championship riding for the Gulf Althea BMW Racing team.

 MotoAmerica Superbike Championship (2021)

 On 2 February 2021, American racing series MotoAmerica announced Baz would join the HSBK Racing Ducati team to compete in the United States during 2021, riding a Ducati Panigale V4 R. Baz finished the season in fourth place.

-Superbike World Championship (2021–2022)
+Superbike World Championship (2021–2023)

 Baz acted as a replacement for the injured rider Chaz Davies, finishing 6th in race one and 9th in race two at Jerez, Spain in September.
 After a rider death in World Supersport, there were two main Superbike races only, with no Sprint (short distance) race.